Echolalia Autism (Repetitive Speech)-Causes, Symptoms and Treatment

 People may get demented between Echolalia and Tourette Syndrome.
 But the reality says both of them are disparate from each other.
 Where the speaker suddenly starts yelling or blabbering random things as part of their twitch.
 In such cases, the speaker loses his control over what or when they say it.
 Echolalia sometimes considered as a sign of autism, any other neurological condition, a visual impairment or even a developmental disability.

 The chances of having echolalia further into childhood are common for children with autism or any other developmental delays.
-Especially if the child is experiencing delayed speech development.
+Especially if the child is experiencing delayed speech.
 One needs to identify why and how the child may be using echolalia.
 It will help in created a custom treatment plan for the child.
 Consulting an expert Speech-language-pathologist can be helpful to pinpoint the cause and treat the language delay.